AdrianKazi/PyTorch-Playground/README.md

 these choices on convergence and generalization.
 The repository is intended as a learning and exploration space, not as polished or production-ready code.

-The structure and progression of the material are based on the course by **Mike X. Cohen**, and are further extended through independent experimentation and additional exploratory analysis beyond the original coursework.
+The structure and progression of the material are based on the course by **Mike X. Cohen**.